ThomasVon2021/blikvm/package/kvmd-fan/readme.md

 bash install.sh
 ```

-2、if you want disable fan，
+2、if you want disable fan
 ```
 systemctl disable kvmd-fan
 ```

-3、if you want start fan，
+3、if you want start fan
 ```
 systemctl enable kvmd-fan
 ```

 4、if you want see the fan work status
 ```
 systemctl status kvmd-fan
 ```